 In the next few years, the two of them worked hard in researching and designing a fin that doesn’t drag and keeps stable in the water.
 They’ve also optimized its tracking while keeping its surfing dynamics intact.
 In 2018, Dmitri and Alexei created their first prototype, had their third prototype tested by 2019, and finally — sold their product to the public by 2020.

-Boost Fin also collaborated with pro surfers Bobby Hasbrook (2018 West Coast Champion) and Erryk Jennings (WSA Tour Champ, 2nd Place) in testing this electric fin’s capabilities in the water.
+Boost Fin also collaborated in a sponsorship deal with pro surfers Bobby Hasbrook (2018 West Coast Champion) and Erryk Jennings (WSA Tour Champ, 2nd Place) in testing this electric fin’s capabilities in the water.
 After trying it out, Bobby commented,